-The following is a general summary of the on-site soil and rock characteristics based on information obtained during this firm's subsurface investigation.
-The soil sample and seismic refraction data obtained from the site were analyzed and subjected to laboratory testing and computer aided analyses relative to engineering applications.
-The laboratory test results and seismic refraction data indicate the following physical and mechanical properties of the subsurface soil and rock:
+The following list represents a general summary of the on-site soil and rock characteristics based on information obtained during this firm's subsurface investigation.
+The soil sample along with and seismic refraction data obtained from the site was subjected to laboratory testing and computer aided analyses, respectively, relative to engineering applications.
+The following are the analyses of the laboratory test results and seismic refraction data as they apply to the physical and mechanical properties of the subsurface soil and rock: